hindu-comm/weblogs/manasataramgini/2014/07/2014-07-12_poem-on-subutais-attack-on-qazvin.md

 The ruthless Mongols burning brands did ply
 Till tongues of flame leapt upwards to the sky.
 Roof, vault and arch in burning ruin fell,
-A heathen holocaust of Death and Hell\!
+A heathen holocaust of Death and Hell!